 Capacity: iKamper sleeps the family

 This is iKamper’s trump card.
-The Skycamp 3.0 folds out to a king-size floor that genuinely sleeps four, yet still closes into a rigid hard case — a combination Roofnest’s two-person clamshells can’t match.
-Roofnest’s answer for families is the Condor 2, but that’s a hardtop softshell, not a true hardshell, so it’s taller and slower to deploy.
+The Skycamp 3.0 folds out to a king-size floor that genuinely sleeps four, yet still closes into a rigid hard case — a combination Roofnest’s two-person clamshell can’t match.
+Roofnest’s answer for families is the Condor 2 XL Air, a genuine fold-out hardshell (not a softshell), but it’s taller closed and takes a couple of minutes to unfold rather than seconds.
 If you need four people in a quick-setup hard case, the Skycamp stands alone.
 Edge: iKamper.

 iKamper Skycamp 3.0